nicholaskillin/PCO-Calendly-and-Google-Home-Integration/README.md

 Then we will need to use a `function` node from the left sidebar to format the data that we are going to send to Slack.
 Here is an example of the function that I would use to let Slack know that I'm on break.
 This function also automatically sends an update every 1 minute.

+I have included the JS that I use for all of mine in the `node_red_javascript` folder above.

 ![](/pictures/break_slack_function_node.png)

 Finally, we have to send that data to Slack with an `http request` node.
 Here is what that should look like.
 You will want to paste the Slack Legacy Token that you received in step 6 into the "Token" field.